SlingNode/slingnode-ansible-ethereum/CONTRIBUTING.md

 ### Commit messages

-They should begin with on of the three below prefixes, be short and descriptive.
+They should begin with one of the three below prefixes, be short and descriptive.
 We like keeping it simple.

 ```sh
 git commit -m 'feat: add support for Teku consensus and validator'